 No!
 Sobriety is one of the hardest things ever.

-And this is why so many people with years of recovery under their belt also participate in a recovery program of some sort, talk therapy, faith-based counseling, health and fitness programs, or some combination of these.
+And this is why so many people with years of recovery under their belt also participate in a recovery program, talk therapy, faith-based counseling, health and fitness programs, or some combination of these.
 (And no, AA is not the only option, though it has worked quite well for many.)

-For those of you who are in the early stages of sobriety or interested in sobriety, the question is: What are you going to do to protect your sobriety from here on out?
+For those of you who are in the early stages of sobriety or interested in sobriety, what will you do to protect your sobriety from here on out?

 Because if you don’t do anything and think that once you hit a month or two of sobriety, you’re free and clear, I’ve got news for you, my friend.

 It ain’t that simple.

 And better you should hear that now.